tufts-ml/fNIRS-mental-workload-classifiers/README.md

 ### Synthesizing hyperparameter search results

-we also provide scripts for synthesizing hyperparameter search results [synthesizing_results] (synthesizing_results/).
-For example, if you want to analyse results for subject-specific DeepConvNet, go to the [corresponding folder] (synthesizing_results/subject_specific_models/binary/DeepConvNet) within the synthesizing_results/ folder.
+we also provide scripts for synthesizing hyperparameter search results [synthesizing_results](synthesizing_results/).
+For example, if you want to analyse results for subject-specific DeepConvNet, go to the [corresponding folder](synthesizing_results/subject_specific_models/binary/DeepConvNet) within the synthesizing_results/ folder.

 **(Please modify the paths in the scripts according to your actual paths)**